ernest-bruce/human-internet/humanity/humanity.md

 · while making a profit is good in general, something is lost when every aspect of humanity is viewed through the lens of profitability
 · [Boeing][Boeing] had this view when it decided to offer for sale a [flawed, unsafe plane,][Boeings_plane] to try to compete against better·designed planes from [Airbus][Airbus], and put in peril the lives of the millions of people who fly every day
 · [Eli Lilly][Eli_Lilly] and other drug manufacturers make [large profits][insulin_prices] out of the lives of people with diabetes because *they can*; people generally pay anything to stay alive
-· and Facebook uses data we provide willingly about ourselves—although enriched with an incredibley amount of data about us, our family, our friends, our colleagues, and anybody who grazes our orbit in any way—to generate large amounts of revenue and profit without regard to the risks to our privacy and safety, despite any public pronunciations of its executive officers, as former employees and internal communications demonstrate
+· and Facebook uses data we provide willingly about ourselves—although enriched with an incredible amount of data about us, our family, our friends, our colleagues, and anybody who grazes our orbit in any way—to generate large amounts of revenue and profit without regard to the risks to our privacy and safety, despite any public pronunciations of its executive officers, as former employees and internal communications demonstrate

 no, *we The People* must take charge of our own digital life to make sure that it is free of entities who work against our best interests, and that it is guided by human·centric principles of honesty, responsibility, and accountability
 · the behemoths can join us under our terms or stay behind

 &nbsp;
+&nbsp;
+&nbsp;

+## BUILDING THE FUTURE

+---WORK IN PROGRESS---
+who will start the human·internet?

+what will Peoples build?

+what are the initial components of the human·internet?

+exciting, right?
+· so, what do we need to get this futuristic, humanistic, and humane digital ecosystem going?

+there are three things we can do to hasten the human·internet’s design, implementation, and safe deployment:

+  * start the conversation
+  * design and implementing models, platforms, and infrastructure
+  * develop products and services

+&nbsp;
+&nbsp;

+### Starting the conversation
+to get a lively and informative conversation going, we can found the Human Internet Consortium
+· entities of all types (individuals and nonprofit, public·benefit, and for·profit entities) can join to agree on the vision, policies, and rules of the human·internet
+· all knowledge and expertise is valuable in designing an open, privacy-focused, secure, and safe ecosystem where individuals are the main beneficiaries
+· entities who work with personal·data can make their views known so that the ecosystem can accommodate their needs as closely as possible, while prioritizing the privacy, security, and safety rights of individuals
+· in light of upcoming regulation (even calls for the break-up of some large entities), helping to craft the next generation of the internet, one that is more attuned to the needs of human·beings and that limits the direct influence of such entities, may help preclude drastic regulation and antitrust proceedings, while creating an environment with equal chances of success for all participants

+&nbsp;
+&nbsp;

+### Designing and implementing models, platforms, and infrastructure
+to guarantee that the data·specialists who participate in the human·internet enjoy an environment where all of them have the same access to people and opportunities for profit, the entities who design and implement the open models, platforms, and infrastructure of the human·internet must not have a profit motive
+· this is how the human·internet will ensure a fair playing field for all participants
+· as Elizabeth Warren puts it, you are either an umpire or a player, never both
+· while, all members of the Human Internet Consortium can make suggestions and submit proposals, only nonprofit entities can perform the official design and implementation work that defines the infrastructure of the human·internet
+· nonprofit entities interested in helping craft the next great digital ecosystem for humanity can become *working members*
+· one such nonprofit entity is **Peoples·Foundation**

+this work can be funded by humanistic and humane organizations, government programs, and any entity who wants to ensure that the human·internet gets the best start possible

+&nbsp;
+&nbsp;

+### Developing products and services
+with a fair, privacy-focused playing field in place, the human·internet will need businesses to create compelling products and services for people to use
+· entities interested in making profits while operating honorably and responsibly with personal·information in the human·internet can participate in its development by developing products and services that run on it
+· these novel and innovative products will (almost by default) have a higher level of respect for human·dignity, data·privacy, data·security, and personal safety than the internet of today offers
+· entities willing to operate in an environment where people have strong actual control over how their personal·data is used will enjoy better publicity for themselves and stronger, more meaningful relationships with their human customers, whom are the *actual* backbone of the internet

+while the preliminary infrastructure of the human·internet is implemented, entities with an eye on producing profits honorably can develop services and products concurrently, ensuring that they are ready at the human·internet’s birthdate on 2025
+· investors of all types can fund entities that will reap the benefits of operating in an ecosystem that people can trust and that will not allow the nefarious behaviors that are possible today

 &nbsp;
 &nbsp;